Daily conditions and operations info: Snow Report

 • Avalanche danger rating levels are only GENERAL GUIDELINES FOR THE CASCADES BELOW 7,000 FEET

-• Snow suffocation hazard due to tree wells may exist
+Snow Immersion Suffocation (SIS) hazard due to tree wells may exist.

 • NEED HELP?
 Contact Mt.
 Baker Ski Patrol